 Each day begins with Morning Prayer in the Courtyard.
-Each week, individual classes, on a rotating basis, gather in the Chapel for the celebration of the Eucharist.
-The entire school community participates in Gospel Share, Wednesday Morning Praise, a monthly all-school liturgy at the church, and liturgies on feast days.
+Each week, individual classes gather in the Chapel for the celebration of the Eucharist.
+The entire school community participates in Gospel Share, Morning Praise, a monthly all community liturgy at the St. Francis of Assisi Church, and student-led liturgies on feast days.

 Morning Care is available from 7:00-7:40 AM Monday through Friday for grades K-8 in the Jacob Hall.
 In the event of a school delay, EMC will also be delayed.